Basketball Jones featuring Tyrone Shoelaces: Background

-Sung in falsetto by Cheech Marin, playing the title character Tyrone (as in "tie-your-own") Shoelaces, it tells the story of Shoelaces' love of basketball.
+Sung in falsetto by Cheech Marin, playing the title character Tyrone (as in "tie-your-own") Shoelaces, it tells the story of Shoelaces's love of basketball.
 It is a parody of the No. 16 Billboard Hot 100 song "Love Jones" by Brighter Side of Darkness.
 In the album version, the song is preceded by a mock interview with Jones' basketball coach named "Umgwana Kickbooti" (a parody of a Wide World of Sports interview), conducted by a character named "Red Blazer".

 The song's opening lyric, "basketball jones, I got a basketball jones", references "jones" as slang for craving or addiction.
 A "basketball jones" thus refers to loving basketball so much that it overtakes all other thoughts.

 Musicians who appeared on the record included George Harrison, Billy Preston, Tom Scott, Klaus Voormann, and Carole King (the record became the highest-peaking single on which she appeared during 1973).
 The Blossoms and Michelle Phillips (from The Mamas & the Papas) performed vocals as cheerleaders on the track.

 Some notes on the recording of the track, taken from the booklet accompanying Where There's Smoke There's Cheech & Chong, read: